oleghabchak/Monster-gallery/README.md

 # Monster gallery
- You can find and choose your favorite monster.
+ You can find  your favorite monster.